 This is a great platform for improving the quality of the book as well.
 Early readers catch the small mistakes that were missed and you can fix everything up before launching.

-Sending out email with long gaps in between.
+#1 – Sending out emails with long gaps in between

 You want to be consistent in communicating with your launch team.
 Long gaps in between emails will result in people losing interest and not following through when they should.
 I average an email every 2-3 days.
 For a Facebook group, you could post something everyday, even if it is just a short blurb.

 #2 – Failing to set expectations

 Remember the list of expectations we looked at in the beginning?
 By not setting your expectations you are leaving the launch wide open to chaos.
 Be sure people know what they need to do and when they need to do it.
 Don’t just assume people will take action.
 They need you, the author, to lead them.
 Be upfront and let them know they are with you until the end to take action.